HappyFrowl/documentation/SystemAdministration.md

 ## Process management

 - `ps` - Lists running processes.
-  - `ps`: Shows processes for the current user.
+  - By default, it only shows processes for the current user.
+  - options:
+    - `a` - displays all user-triggered processes
+    - `u` - list proceses along with the username and start time
-  - `ps a`: Displays all processes attached to a terminal.
+    - `x` - include processes without a terminal
-  - `ps x`: Lists processes for all users, even those not attached to a terminal.
-  - `ps aux`: Formats output for user-oriented listing.
   - Processes in **square brackets** are system or kernel processes.

-* `lsof` - list open files
+- `pgrep <process name>` - process grep
-  * `-c` - filter on process name
+  -  identify a process ID based on the process name

-  * `-p` - filter on PID
+- `pidof` - PID of
+  - works similar to pgrep

-  * `-u` - filter on a specific user
+* `fuser` - file user

-* `fuser`
     * Display process IDs currently using files or sockets
-    *

 * `top`
-  * display Linux processes
+  * Display Linux processes
-  * print how much CPU, RAM, swap is used, its uptime, idle
+  * Print how much CPU, RAM, swap is used, its uptime, idle
   * **Row information:**
     * time, uptime, signed in users, load average
     * **tasks:** zombie tasks are orphan processes - unparented child processes